MahmoudMuhammad404/MahmoudMuhammad404/README.md

 ### Hi, I'm Mahmoud 👋

 Back-End Developer with strong problem-solving skills and experience in building efficient, secure web applications.
-Proficient in creating RESTful APIs, managing databases, actively pursuing a Bachelor's degree in Computer Science, with a strong commitment to continuous learning and technical excellence.
+Proficient in creating RESTful APIs, managing databases, completed a Bachelor's degree in Computer Science, with a strong commitment to continuous learning and technical excellence.

 <div style="text-align: center;">